-“Little-t traumas” although not life-threatening, are highly disturbing events that evoke overwhelming negative emotions and result in painful, unresolved memories which negatively impact on the person’s view of self and others.
-Most people have had several such experiences during their lifetime, with events that occur in childhood having the greatest emotional impact.
-Being separated from parents, being bullied or punished at school, the death of a pet are all events that can create “little-t” traumas.
-Psychological abuse is a core component of domestic violence and can be even more devastating than the “big-T” trauma of physical abuse itself.
+Although not life-threatening, these are highly disturbing events that evoke overwhelming negative emotions and result in painful, unresolved memories which negatively impact our view of self and others.
+Most of us have had several such experiences during our lifetime, with events that occur in childhood having the greatest emotional impact.

 Get in touch

-To book your appointment call me on (0421) 961 687 or contact me.
-You can book a Skype session with me if you cannot personally come to either of my practice locations.
+To book your appointment with me call (0421) 961 687 or email me.
+You can also book a Zoom session with me if you can’t personally come to my practice location.

 If you’re not ready to book an appointment, call me on (0421) 961 687 to book a FREE 15 minute phone consultation to discuss how I may be able to assist you.